Seeing the need for better skin regeneration technology

 Kerecis is actively seeking future licensing and distribution partners, while focusing on product development, intellectual property protection and clinical tests.
 Ideal potential technology licensees will have the ability to launch these proprietary devices in markets around the world.

-The company‘s mission is to extend life by supporting the body’s own ability to regenerate and its vision is to become a world leader in tissue regeneration by sustainable harnessing nature’s own remedies.
+The company‘s mission is to extend life by supporting the body’s own ability to regenerate and its vision is to become a world leader in tissue regeneration by sustainably harnessing nature’s own remedies.